jaloji/pyautorescene/README.md

 If you already have releases in scene format but no longer the unrarred .mkv and you want to search against srrdb if you have missing files like nfo/sfv/Sample/Proof/Subs do `autorescene.py -vc /path/to/input`
+If you want to do te same with check CRC `autorescene.py -vc --check-crc /path/to/input` If you want to search files against srrdb to know if they are corrupt or if they have a .srr available do `autorescene.py -vs /path/to/input`

 ```
 stick$ autorescene.py --help